 Wherever I walked I saw images of kids screaming in delight as they played football in the streets, or of groups of women swapping stories as they huddled around a shop entrance, and everyone seemed so content with where they were in the world.

 Yes, things are extremely difficult in Cuba – economically, geographically, politically.
 Yet despite everything, despite the revolutions, the tensions with the USA and neighbouring countries, there is still a very strong sense of Cuban culture.

-For me, seeing and meeting the people of Cuba was what my trip was all about – authentic experiences that you just can’t get anywhere else in the world.
+For me, seeing and meeting Cubans was what my trip was all about – authentic experiences that you just can’t get anywhere else in the world.

 My trip to Cuba was a part of KLM’s #KLMtop10 campaign uncovering new and exciting destinations all around the world.
 As always, views are entirely my own and without bias.

 Have you ever been to Havana before?
 What did you make of the people of Cuba?
 Let me know your thoughts in the comments below!